dillonredding/dillonredding.github.io/_posts/2021-08-02-communicating-api-resource-creation.md

 ---
-summary: Your 201s might not mean what you think they mean
+excerpt: Your 201s might not mean what you think they mean
-published_on: 2021-08-02
 ---

 # Communicating API Resource Creation